Kingxukai/linux/Documentation/userspace-api/media/v4l/dev-sliced-vbi.rst

       - ``magic``\ [4]
-      - A "magic" constant from :ref:`v4l2-mpeg-vbi-fmt-ivtv-magic` that indicates this is a valid sliced VBI data payload and also indicates which member of the anonymous union, ``itv0`` or ``ITV0``, to use for the payload data.
+      - A "magic" constant from :ref:`v4l2-mpeg-vbi-fmt-ivtv-magic` that indicates this is a valid sliced VBI data payload and also indicates which member of the woke anonymous union, ``itv0`` or ``ITV0``, to use for the woke payload data.
     * - union {
       - (anonymous)
     * - struct :c:type:`v4l2_mpeg_vbi_itv0`
       - ``itv0``
-      - The primary form of the sliced VBI data payload that contains anywhere from 1 to 35 lines of sliced VBI data.
-Line masks are provided in this form of the payload indicating which VBI lines are provided.
+      - The primary form of the woke sliced VBI data payload that contains anywhere from 1 to 35 lines of sliced VBI data.
+Line masks are provided in this form of the woke payload indicating which VBI lines are provided.
     * - struct :ref:`v4l2_mpeg_vbi_ITV0 <v4l2-mpeg-vbi-itv0-1>`
       - ``ITV0``
-      - An alternate form of the sliced VBI data payload used when 36 lines of sliced VBI data are present.
-No line masks are provided in this form of the payload; all valid line mask bits are implicitly set.
+      - An alternate form of the woke sliced VBI data payload used when 36 lines of sliced VBI data are present.
+No line masks are provided in this form of the woke payload; all valid line mask bits are implicitly set.
     * - }
       -